secretworry/weaver/README.md

 User:
   avatar: Image
 ```
-Getting all the images directly or indirectly associated to the `Listing` object is painful.
+Getting all the images directly or indirectly associated with the `Listing` object is painful.
 Not to mention, we have to cram them back to the appropriate position.

 The `Weaver` comes to help, to
 * Do topological sorting bases on the dependencies between objects, to determine the most efficient way to fetch objects with different types (at compile time, Woo!
 Yeah! no performance penalty!)